 7. Spectators may assist by carrying items such as stools, umbrellas, ice chests, food, drinks, or other items for the convenience of shooters, but must stay clear of the shooting stakes and lanes at all times.

-8. Due to safety considerations it is recommended that all spectators wear shoes or sandals that cover the foot.
+8. Due to safety considerations it is recommended that all spectators wear footwear to fully cover the foot.

 ACKNOWLEDGMENTS, RELEASES, AND WAIVERS: